Democratic Republic of the Congo: Music

-The DRC has its influences on Cuban rumba, originally kumba from Congo and merengue.
-And those two later give birth to soukous.
-Other African nations produce music genres derived from Congolese soukous.
-Some of the African bands sing in Lingala, one of the main languages in the DRC.
-The same Congolese soukous, under the guidance of "le sapeur", Papa Wemba, have set the tone for a generation of young men always dressed up in expensive designer clothes.
-They came to be known as the fourth generation of Congolese music and mostly come from the former well-known band Wenge Musica.
+The 1960s and 1970s saw the emergence of Zaïko Langa Langa, one of the most innovative groups of the genre, which has crossed generations and is considered part of Congolese heritage and pop culture, as well as soukous, an urban dance music style that evolved from Congolese rumba.
+Soukous led to diverse offshoots, such as ekonda saccadé, reflecting the Mongo rhythmic influence, and mokonyonyon, emulating pelvic thrust dance movements from the Otetela ethnic background.
+The same soukous, under the guidance of "le sapeur", Papa Wemba, have set the tone for a generation of young men always dressed up in exorbitant designer clothes.
+They came to be known as the fourth generation of Congolese music and mostly come from the former prominent band Wenge Musica.